Silver

 The

-most famous name associated with fine silver is Tiffany and Company.
+most famous name associated with fine silver is Tiffany & Company.
 Initially retailing silver made by various

-manufacturers, the firm later established a department for the production of silverware.
+manufacturers, the firm later established its own department for the production of silverware.
 In 1837, the partners

 Charles L. Tiffany and John B. Young founded a firm for the sale of stationery